 There is an awful lot to say about the gaming industry in Nevada.
 These dialogues and monologues include quite a few gambling blogs, podcasts, and social media channels devoted to all things Las Vegas.

-These personalities and even celebrities appreciate Nevada’s leadership role with regards to the gaming industry as well as entertainment.
+These personalities and even celebrities appreciate Nevada’s leadership role with regards to the gaming industry as well as the entertainment industry.
 After all, gambling and entertainment often go hand in hand.

-But, for those people who have never traveled to Las Vegas, they often know about whatever portion of Las Vegas shows up in movies like Casino and Next as well as television shows like CSI: Crime Scene Investigations, Pawn Stars and various shows called Vegas or Las Vegas.
+But for those people who have never traveled to Las Vegas, they still often know about whatever portion of Las Vegas shows up in movies like Casino and Next as well as television shows like CSI: Crime Scene Investigations, Pawn Stars, and various shows called Vegas or Las Vegas.

 Why this is important comes in once a casino opens within easy driving distance to individuals who have no real experience gambling, but think they do because it’s long been an integral part of some of their favorite television shows and movies.